 The NSW Architects Registration Board (ARB) administers the Architects Act 2003, the legislation regulating architects in NSW.
-When the Act was introduced in to NSW parliament, the end result was to be "a community actively discussing architecture that is contributing to its wellbeing, a community that is serviced by architects who have a robust professional framework and a flexible system of professional discipline.
-The benefits will be a more transparent profession of architecture, clearly articulated to community needs and conducting its business within a regulatory regime that is simply administered and easily worked within".
+When the Act was introduced in to NSW parliament, the end result was to be "a community actively discussing architecture that is contributing to its wellbeing, a community that is serviced by architects who have a robust professional framework and a flexible system of professional discipline."

 You can read more of the original intent behind the Act in the Second Reading speech from 2004.